clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 <br>

-You could run the backtester in two modes, which are the **lazy** and the **non-lazy** modes respectively:
+You could run the backtester in two modes, which are the **lazy** and the **non-lazy** modes respectively.
+The only differences between the two modes lie within the way of loading the dataset and making an order.

 <br>

 1. **Lazy mode**
 - This is mainly for developmnet, and you need to run it with the original large-sized datasets named `data-CRSP-sorted.csv` and `data-Compustat-sorted.csv`.
+- Note that since these datasets are large in size (> 10 GB), they are not included in `resources/` directory within the repository, and need to be downloaded separately.

-- To run the backtester in lazy mode, load the dataset in the following way:
+  (i) To run the backtester in lazy mode, load the dataset in the following way:

   ```clojure
   ;; load CRSP